psygo/aquarifolio/README.md

-# Philippe Fanaro's Three.js Portfolio
+# Aquarifolio - Philippe Fanaro's Three.js Portfolio

 My portfolio, done with [Three.js](https://threejs.org/).
 You can just click on my name to on the aquarium's overlay to reach the portfolio.